-The processes used to create diamonds in a laboratory is resource-intensive.
+The processes currently used to create diamonds in a laboratory are resource-intensive.

 It’s far more economical than mining, but it’s not cheap by any stretch of the imagination.

 General Electric won the race and created the first laboratory-made diamond back in 1954.
-That’s 68 years ago.
+That was 68 years ago.

 So, the technology isn’t new and has been refined to a point where the processes used are optimised and standardised.

-In a world where I won’t bet on decreasing energy costs, laboratory diamonds do have a base cost to manufacture them, and selling prices won’t drop below this figure for an extended period of time.
+In a world where I won’t bet on decreasing energy costs, laboratory diamonds do have a base cost to manufacture them, and selling prices won’t drop below this figure for an extended period.